Belton Road Quiz

 14. Residents’ parking was introduced on the west side of Belton Road starting 1 July 2013.

-15. Belton Road is known for its annual Christmas window display competition.
+15. Belton Road is known for its annual Advent window display competition.

 17. They were built using red brick with clay tile detailing.

-18. There is a clear view down to Brighton Station and the sea.
+18. There is a clear view across Sylvan Hall and the Level to the sea.